AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 ### Surface

-The website’s color palette is designed to create a sleek, modern, and immersive user experience with a strong emphasis on contrast and readability.
-Here's a summary of the key colors used throughout the site:

 Based on my CSS file, the website’s color palette is designed to create a sleek, modern, and immersive user experience with a strong emphasis on contrast and readability.
 Here's a summary of the key colors used throughout the site:

 #### 🎨 Primary UX Colors